British Royal Regiment of Artillery

 In each company, officers, NCOs and privates were ranked as follows:

 - second lieutenant

 - lieutenant fire worker

-By 1754, the regiment counted 10 companies, excluding the cadet company, deployed as follows:
+By 1754, the 10 companies of the regiment, excluding the cadet company, were deployed as follows:

 - Woolwich or Greenwich (5 coys)